ggbaker/fancy-article/README.md

 ## Dependecies

 1. XeLatex.
 All documents using this class must be compiled with this.
 Should be included in most common TeX distros.
-2. OpenType [Libertinus Font Family](https://github.com/libertinus-fonts/libertinus) (Arch users can install from the AUR as "otf-libertinus")
+2. OpenType [Libertinus Font Family](https://github.com/libertinus-fonts/libertinus) (Users of Arch and its descendants can install from the AUR as "otf-libertinus")
 3. A variety of other LaTeX packages.
 None should be non-standard, but all loaded packages are at the start of the file in case you happen to be using a minimalist TeX install.

 ## Usage